TnTech-ECE/S25_Team3_MyCapstoneProject/Documents/Detailed-Design/Power-Supply.md

 The power supply shall remain within a -40°C to 85°C operational temperature range.
 - Engineered for industrial environments, the LRS-50-5 maintains full specification operation across the entire temperature range.
 The IP66 enclosure provides additional protection against thermal cycling and moisture ingress.
 The cooling system's design accounts for worst-case ambient conditions, maintaining safe operating temperatures even during extended high-load periods.

-The power supply shall cost less than $60 per unit.
-- Through careful component selection and leveraging commercial off the shelf solutions, the complete power subsystem maintains a total cost of less than $60 per unit.
-This includes all necessary cabling, connectors, and protection devices while staying well below the budget threshold.
-The design achieves this cost efficiency without compromising on quality or reliability.

 The power supply shall minimize maintenance requirements.
 - The completely solid-state design eliminates all moving parts, removing wear items like fans from the system.
 The sealed IP66 enclosure prevents dust and moisture ingress that could degrade components over time.
 Industrial-grade capacitors and other components are rated for at least 100,000 hours of continuous operation, ensuring long-term reliability with minimal maintenance needs.